liferay/liferay-docs/develop/tutorials/articles/280-testing/01-unit-testing-with-junit.markdown

 ![Figure x: In this example module, the JUnit test class is in the same module of the class it tests.
 The test class resides in a source folder and package following standard test structure conventions.](../../images/junit-project-structure.png)

-Let's create methods in the order of test flow execution.
+Now create methods in the order of test flow execution.

 ### @BeforeClass [](id=beforeclass)